liaojunmin/washu_dissertation_template/README.md

 ## Remark
-* Math symbol and equation packages (such as amsmath) are not used, add by yourself.
 * Default citation and bibliography styles are used.
 All references are included by default.
 * The default latex font (Computer Modern) is used.
 * Hyperref is used by default.